CANADA STOCKS-TSX surges to one-week high in oil, bank-led rally

 Energy issues rose 4.2 percent collectively, as oil prices

 rose for a second day, gaining as much as 3 percent.
-Suncor
+[O/R]

 The Toronto Stock Exchange's S&P/TSX composite index